-The following tests and exams play a key role in finding a cause for blood in your urine:
+These tests and exams play a key role in finding a cause for blood in the urine:

 - Imaging tests.
-Often, an imaging test is required to find the cause of hematuria.
-Your doctor might recommend a CT or MRI scan or an ultrasound exam.
+An imaging test is often needed to find the cause of blood in the urine.
+You might need a CT or MRI scan, or an ultrasound exam.

 - Cystoscopy.
-Your doctor threads a narrow tube fitted with a tiny camera into your bladder to examine the bladder and urethra for signs of disease.
+A health care provider threads a narrow tube fitted with a tiny camera into your bladder to check for signs of disease.

-Sometimes, the cause of urinary bleeding can't be found.
-In that case, your doctor might recommend regular follow-up tests, especially if you have risk factors for bladder cancer, such as smoking, exposure to environmental toxins or a history of radiation therapy.
+Sometimes the cause of blood in the urine can't be found.
+In that case, you might need regular follow-up tests, mainly if you have risk factors for bladder cancer.
+These risk factors include smoking, radiation therapy to the pelvis or exposure to certain chemicals.

 Preparing for your appointment

-You're likely to start by seeing your family doctor or primary care provider.
-Or you might be referred to a doctor who specializes in urinary tract disorders (urologist).
+You can start by making an appointment with your regular health care provider.
+Or you might be referred to a doctor who specializes in urinary tract disorders, called a urologist.

 Here's some information to help you prepare for your appointment.